abhig0502/foodapp/README.md

 what is dynamic bundling/chunking/code spliting/lazy loading/on demand loading/dynamic import ?
 -to break down the code into small bundles but we are doing this thing in out react page by changing the components in out single page website or react app lazy function working? when the on demand loading takes place its throwing an error in order to handle that he used suspense component imported from react suspense component ?

 --------------------on demand loading is not working?

 -what is this uselocation hook doing? (in app.js) (using in return satetemant location.pathname==="/") -how the context is working on grocery as i have used lazy loading over their the file has not created even that it is changing the data?

+# Redux Toolkit

+-Intall @reduxjs/toolkit and react-redux (commands for installing these libraries are npm install @redux/toolkit and npm install react-redux)
+-Build our store
+-Connect our store with our app
+-Slice (cartSlice)
+-dispatch(action)
+-selector